Uploading the Bulk Payment Results File (BPRF)

 N.B.
 This is only available up until any Accepted Allocations have Direct Invoices associated, or any Rejected Allocation have been processed for Retry:

-From the upgrade to SupportAbility version 7, only Accepted Allocations are available for inclusion in NDIA Invoices generated in a Direct Invoice Batch from the BPR:
+Only Accepted Allocations are available for inclusion in NDIA Invoices generated in a Direct Invoice Batch from the BPR.

 This means that only Invoices for successful claims at the correct value can be generated.
-In addition, providers have the ability to configure their preferred invoice format for NDIA Invoices.
+Accepted Allocations are automatically included when a Direct Invoice Batch is generated from the Actions menu:

 Rejected Claims can have corrective action taken by choosing to either: